 5. Emirates Lounge, Tom Bradley International Terminal

-The Emirates Lounge, Tom Bradley International Terminal is smart with gold and brown interior design and intricate partitions.
-It is a lovely lounge and has really nice views over the interior but not the exterior of the airport.
+The Emirates Lounge, Tom Bradley International Terminal, is smart with gold and brown interior design and intricate partitions.
+It is a lovely lounge and has really nice views over the interior but not the airport’s exterior.

-There’s a delicious round buffet of pre-plated food which includes salads, fresh fruit, cheese, desserts, hummus, fruit, and cake with strawberries on top.
+There’s a delicious round buffet of pre-plated food, including salads, fresh fruit, cheese, desserts, hummus, fruit, and cake with strawberries on top.
 The hot dishes include 10 delicious bowls of self serve food under heater lamps; fish, chicken, pasta, vegetables, noodles, stuffed tomatoes, and more.
 There are spirits at the self-serve bar along with wine and beer.
 The fridges are also full of cans of soft drinks, juice, and bottled water.

 This lounge additionally offers shower rooms and a business center with computers.